Come and join us for one week Hatha Yoga on Paros;

 Groups will not be bigger then max.
 15 persons.

-There is also plenty of space in the yoga shala.
+There is plenty of space in the yoga studio.

 And if needed/prefered we can also do yoga outside; on the terrace or on the lawn next to the pool.